exyte/MediaPicker/README.md

 * Full customization

 # MediaPicker vs PhotosPicker
-* The iOS 16 PhotosPicker SwiftUI picker only provides you with a button, while this library gives you the whole view, meaning you can build it into you own screens and customize it as you see fit.
+* The iOS 16 PhotosPicker only provides you with a button, while this library gives you the whole view, meaning you can build it into you own screens and customize it as you see fit.
 * PhotosPicker only lets you pick photos from the library - no camera.
 * MediaPicker provides a default looking library picker, with ability to manage albums, and also a camera view to take photos (the ability to capture videos is coming very soon)